- Advertising, Promotions & Sponsorships

 Beyond the Suit

-Joe spends his free time with his wife and children enjoying the local parks in Arlington.
+Joe spends his free time with his wife and three children hiking trails in Virginia.
 He's also an avid windsurfer and a passionate fan of WVU football.